-Scatter-allgather-bucket algorithm is another algorithm used in MPI for long vectors broadcasting which follows the style of “divide, distribute and gather” [19].
+The Scatter-allgather-bucket algorithm is another algorithm used in MPI for long vectors broadcasting which follows the style of “divide, distribute and gather” [19].
 In “scatter” phase, it scatters the data to all the nodes.
 To do this, it can use MST algorithm or a simple algorithm.
 Then in “allgather” phase, it views the nodes as a chain.
 At each step, each node sends data to its right neighbor [17].
 By taking advantage of the fact that messages traversing a link in opposite direction do not conflict, we can do “allgather” in parallel without any network contention.
 The performance model can be established as follow: